Alarms & Notifications

 • Start with a simple one-step escalation chain and add steps as your team grows

-• Use deadband to avoid alarm floods from noisy sensors
+• Use above/below with a delay to avoid alarm floods from noisy sensors

-• Verify phone numbers before adding users to SMS or voice escalation steps
+• Verify phone numbers in your Contact Preferences before adding users to SMS or voice escalation steps

 Next Steps